-- Please use US English and APA Style (7th edition) - Use Merriam Webster dictionary for all US English spelling inquiries. - Please use "data" as plural. - Em dash/En dash: We use spaced en dashes to amplify or digress from the main clause, and also en dashes for page ranges and other numerical ranges. - Oxford comma: The serial (Oxford) comma is used in IU course books for the purpose of clarity. - Punctuation goes inside quotation marks.
+- Please use American English and APA Style (7th edition) - Use Merriam Webster dictionary for all US English spelling inquiries. - Please use "data" as plural. - Em dash/En dash: We use em dashes with no space on either side in the text, en dashes for page ranges. - Oxford comma: The serial (Oxford) comma is used in IU course books for the purpose of clarity. - Punctuation goes inside quotation marks.
 For example, "Quote." - Italics are NOT used to emphasize words/concepts.
 We do not use italics for anything other than mentioned book titles (APA 7) and uncommon foreign phrases.
 To emphasize a word, we use quotation marks.
-Please do not add any italics other than for these purposes. - Two headline styles are used in the IU course books: headline style and sentence style - o For Heading 1, 2, and 3, we use headline style. - o For Heading 4, we use sentence style.
+Please do not add any italics other than for these purposes. - Two headline styles are used in the IU course books: headline style and sentence style - For Heading 1, 2, and 3, we use headline style. - For Heading 4 and all other headings use sentence style.
 These styles are preinstalled in the Word document we send out.
 They can be used for formatting and capitalization, however, please remember not to change the text of main unit titles. - Numbers up to ten are written out. - "Percent" should be used instead of "%", except in cases where the percent is used mathematically or as a stand-alone statistic.
 E.g., "the UN estimates that 15 percent of the worldwide population is malnourished..."; "the rate of malnourishment in the US is higher than in Germany (8% versus 4%, respectively)." - We use the full term first, and then the abbreviation.
 For example, "According to the American Psychological Association (APA), ...".
-Once an acronym has been defined, this can be used in place of the full term within the same unit.
-Once a new unit begins, the term must be written out in full form again in its first use.
+Once an acronym has been defined, this should be used in place of the full term.

-According to APA 7, in-text citations in brackets require an ampersand, not the word "and."
-If referencing is not the external editor's responsibility that is fine, but please do not remove/replace the ampersands.
+- According to APA 7, in-text citations in brackets require an ampersand, not the word "and."
+If referencing is not the external editor's responsibility that is fine, but please do not remove/replace the ampersands. - We encourage the use of passive voice instead of using personal pronouns.